icinganalysis/icinganalysis.github.io/content/ipw3.md

 "Blast from the Past: NACA Icing Publications".

-As the discussion here does not address several of the workshop objectives (such as solution convergence, the effects of different grids, the selection of turbulence models, and ice roughness), I do not plan to make a workshop presentation submission.
+As the discussion here does not address several of the workshop objectives (such as quantifying the effects of solution convergence, the effects of different grids, the selection of turbulence models, and ice roughness), I do not plan to make a workshop presentation submission.

 ### Ice Shapes

 The simple methods do not predict detailed ice shapes.